 Impacts of Counting OCD

-Counting OCD can be debilitating and interfere with an individual’s ability to function at work, at home, socially, and more.
+Counting OCD can be debilitating and interfere with a person’s ability to function at work, at home, socially, and more.
 Performing repetitive compulsions can be time-consuming and interfere with daily activities and routines.
 Individuals with OCD, particularly with more moderate or severe symptoms, often spend much of their time consumed by intrusive thoughts that cause distress and an ongoing urge that drives them to perform counting compulsions repeatedly.

 How Is Counting OCD Diagnosed?